Chief (women's network): Operations

-With subscription to its digital platform integral to the company business model, Chief's mission is "to drive more women to the top—and keep them there" by constructing a live and online support system for senior executive leaders.
-Chief membership grants access to its "vetted network" of peers; mentoring; workshops; curated monthly peer groups with executive coaches; and talks with noted women executives, such as Amal Clooney, Indra Nooyi, Michelle Obama, Arianna Huffington, Gloria Steinem and Mindy Kaling.
-Members pay additional fees for access to some of Chief's clubhouse facilities.
+With subscription to its digital platform integral to the company business model, Chief's mission is "to drive more women to the top — and keep them there" by constructing a live and online support system for senior executive leaders.
+However, after the pandemic, it reprioritized in-person experiences in local Chief communities across the U.S. with its current mission "to create more possibilities for women’s power."
+Chief membership grants access to its "vetted network" of peers; mentoring; workshops; curated monthly peer groups with executive coaches; and talks with noted women executives, such as Amal Clooney, Indra Nooyi, Michelle Obama, Arianna Huffington, Gloria Steinem, and Mindy Kaling.
+Chief also offers executive education courses in partnership with the Wharton School of Business.
+As of October 2025, clubhouse access is included in base membership, with private meeting rooms and event rentals available for additional fees.